← Index

 Why remove the witness discount entirely rather than reduce it?

 A discount of any magnitude introduces a weighting factor between bytes of identical network cost.
-Reducing the discount would still treat witness bytes and non-witness bytes unequally in consensus accounting.
+Reducing the discount to 2× would still treat witness bytes and non-witness bytes unequally in consensus accounting.
+Arbitrage opportunities would persist; the identity ratio would still climb toward 2.0 for witness-heavy blocks.
 Uniform accounting — one byte, one byte — is the only rule that aligns consensus cost with actual resource consumption.

 Why 1,000,000 bytes specifically?